VIDA-NYU/domain_discovery_tool/docs/install.rst

 You must have docker compose installed to run the background version.
 For Mac docker-compose is included in the docker installation.
 For Ubuntu follow instructions under Linux tab in `docker compose install for linux <https://docs.docker.com/compose/install/>`_

-In order to run the docker version in background download :download:`docker-compose.yml <../docker-compose.yml>`.
+In order to run the docker version in background download

+**Run only DDT (no crawlers):** Download :download:`docker-compose.yml <../docker-compose.yml>`.

+**Run DDT, deep crawler and focused crawler:** Download :download:`docker-compose.yml.ache <../docker-compose.yml.ache>`.
+Rename the downloaded **docker-compose.yml.ache** to **docker-compose.yml**.

 Use the following commands to run it:

 >>> cd {path-to-downloaded-docker-compose.yml}
 >>> docker-compose up -d

-The above commands will start elasticsearch and DDT processes.
-The elasticsearch and DDT data are stored in the directory {path-to-downloaded-docker-compose.yml}/data.
+The above commands will start elasticsearch and DDT processes (and crawlers if applicable).
+The elasticsearch and DDT (and crawler if applicable) data are stored in the directory {path-to-downloaded-docker-compose.yml}/data

 You can check the output of the DDT tool using: